wikimedia/machinelearning-liftwing-inference-services/article_descriptions/README.md

 # How to run locally
+If you want to run the model servers locally you can do so by first adding the top level directory of the repo to the PYTHONPATH
+> export PYTHONPATH=$PYTHONPATH:.

 First we need to create a virtual environment and install the dependencies:
 This can be done with: